Holborn Viaduct railway station: Opening

 The London Chatham and Dover Railway (LCDR) had changed its name from the East Kent Railway in 1859, in order to compete with the rivalling South Eastern Railway (SER) and build a railway into Central London.
-They had opened station on 1 June 1865, but it had begun to struggle with increasing numbers of trains.
-The LCDR was suffering financial problems following the extravagant spending to build the line (which would plague the company for the rest of its lifespan), and was unable to raise capital to expand the station.
+They had opened Ludgate Hill station on 1 June 1865, but it had begun to struggle with increasing numbers of trains.
+The LCDR was suffering financial problems following the extravagant spending to build the line, which would plague the company for the rest of its lifespan, and was unable to raise capital to expand the station.

 The London and South Western Railway (LSWR) had agreed to fund £310,000 to the LCDR, while the Great Northern Railway donated £320,000.
 A shell company, the Holborn Viaduct Station Company, was set up to construct a 330 yd branch from the Ludgate Hill-Farringdon line that would terminate at a new station located on Holborn Viaduct, which would also have a new hotel forming its frontage.

 Holborn Viaduct was constructed as a six-platform terminus, with two island platforms and two side platforms, covered by a three-roof train shed.
 Each of the platforms was 400 ft long.
 The redevelopment that began in 1963 saw the replacement of the train shed with shorter platform canopies, while a new concourse was constructed within the new office building on the ground floor level; the platforms were located at the first floor level.

-The station opened on 2 March 1874 with the intention that it be used as a terminus for main line and continental trains.
+The station opened on 2 March 1874, with the intention that it be used as a terminus for main line and continental trains.
 These services were intended to operate to both the City of London and the West End of London.
 Holborn Viaduct was well placed for this, as it was near the City and the mainline terminals along the New Road, yet also the nearest terminus to South London.
 Trains would travel as far as where they would split, with one portion going to Holborn Viaduct and the other to Victoria.
-Local services carried on through the Snow Hill Tunnel to join the Metropolitan Railway's Widened Lines at Farringdon Street (now Farringdon), with a pair of low-level platforms just north of Holborn Viaduct to allow interchange with the main line services.
+Local services carried on through the Snow Hill Tunnel to join the Metropolitan Railway's Widened Lines at Farringdon Street station (now Farringdon), with a pair of low-level platforms just north of Holborn Viaduct to allow interchange with the main line services.
 Opened on 1 August 1874, these platforms formed a small station named Snow Hill, which was renamed Holborn Viaduct Low Level on 1 May 1912.

 On 10 May 1886, St Paul's station opened further south on the LC&DR line, just to the north of Blackfriars Bridge.
 This caused a drop in traffic at Holborn Viaduct, as St Paul's was more accessible for some destinations.